ibm-cloud-docs/security-services/prereqs.md

 {{site.data.keyword.attribute-definition-list}}

-# Planning for the core security services deployable architectures
+# Planning for the {{site.data.keyword.name-da}} deployable architectures
 {: #prereqs}

-Before you begin the deployment of a core security services deployable architecture, make sure that you understand and meet the prerequisites.
+Before you begin the deployment of a {{site.data.keyword.name-da}} deployable architecture, make sure that you understand and meet the prerequisites.

 ## Confirm your {{site.data.keyword.cloud_notm}} settings
 {: #css-cloud-prereqs}

-Complete the following steps before you deploy the core security services deployable architecture.
+Complete the following steps before you deploy the {{site.data.keyword.name-da}} deployable architecture.

 1. Confirm or set up an {{site.data.keyword.cloud_notm}} account: